aham-oudeis/Training/launch_school/Programming_Foundations/Notes/written_assessment.md

 puts test_str
 ```

 The code outputs `Written Assessment` and returns `nil`, because on the last line we we call the `puts` method and pass in   `test-str` as an argument.
 Since `puts` always returns `nil`, the return value is `nil`.

-As for the value of the `test_str`, we can see that the local variable `test_str` is initialized to the string object `"Written Assessment"` and is passed as an argument  to the  `test` method.
+in `line 6` the local variable `test_str` is initialized to the string object `"Written Assessment"` and is passed as an argument  to the  `test` method  in `line 7`.
 When we we invoke the method `test` and pass `test_str` as an argument, the method internally assigns the parameter `str` to the object that `test_str`  points to and makes it available to the method body.
 Although initially `str` and `test_str` point to the same string object, the local variable `str` is reassigned to the return value of concatenating `str` with `"!"`.
 This string concatenation returns a different string and hence `str` is reassigned to a different object than what 'test_str` points to.
 After this reassignment, the object that `test_str` points to is no longer available to the method body.
 Hence, the `test_str` retains its original value, i.e, `"Written Assessment"`.

 This demonstrates the concept of variables as pointers.